 Many fundamentalists still try to prove that the great worldwide flood at the time of Noah as related in Genesis chapters 6-9 is literally true.
 However, the geological record shows no signs of the earth covered in water 8.8 km (5.5 miles) deep which is the height of the earth’s highest mountain.
 Also, the wooden ark which was about 168 meters long (the length of about one and a half football fields) would have been too structurally unstable and leaky not to capsize.
 At the same time it would not have been large enough to hold over 45,000 species of the phylum Cordata (mammals, reptiles, birds and amphibians), or 90,000 paired individuals, as well as food and water for them.
-Also, how some unique species could have made their way from the Americas and Australia to Noah’s ark in the Middle East remains unsolvable.
+Also, how some unique species could have made their way from the Americas and Australia to Noah’s ark in the Middle East -- and later return to their place of origin -- remains unsolvable.
 There were also over a million species of insects that needed to be accommodated as well as salt water fish species needing sea water (greater than the volume of the ark) for survival after the oceans were diluted by the rain.
 Feeding and waste removal for all these creatures for over a year had to be handled solely by Noah and his family!
 This is not history, but myth.

 Yet what is most disturbing about this myth is the morality related to it.
 The Bible tells us that God was angry with human wickedness and therefore decided to kill almost all living creatures on the planet (not just humans).
 If this is true as fundamentalists claim, then this is the worst human genocide in history (only 8 people survived), and was a near mass extinction of all life, ostensibly carried out by a just and loving God.

 In the realm of mathematics the Bible gets it wrong when determining the value of (pi), the ratio of the circumference of a circle to its diameter.
-In 1 Kings 7:23-26 and 2 Chronicles 4:2-5, a large container (the molten sea) is described as ten cubits in diameter and 30 cubits in circumference, therefore the value of pi would be 30/10 or 3.0.
-We know that pi is not 3.0, but an irrational number 3.14159, and it has to be exact as possible for uses in engineering, global positioning, etc. Over 1,000 years before 1 Kings was written, the ancient Egyptians calculated pi as having a value of 3.16049 as revealed in the Ahmes (or Rhind) Papyrus.
+In 1 Kings 7:23-26 and 2 Chronicles 4:2-5, a large circular container (the molten sea) is described as ten cubits in diameter and 30 cubits in circumference, therefore the value of pi would be 30/10 or 3.0.
+We know that pi is not 3.0, but an irrational number that starts 3.14159, and it has to be exact as possible for uses in engineering, global positioning, etc. Over 1,000 years before 1 Kings was written, the ancient Egyptians calculated pi as having a value of 3.16049 as revealed in the Ahmes (or Rhind) Papyrus.
 This value is 0.6% off the modern value of pi compared to the 4.5% error in 1 Kings.
 Biblical apologists try to rationalize the error by saying the measurements were only approximate, or were taken at different places on the vessel, or that the numbers have a mystical interpretation.
 These excuses rule out one another and can’t get around the obvious mistake in the plain reading of the Bible.

 Those who take the Bible literally often point to its many prophecies that supposedly have been fulfilled in history, especially with respect to Jesus, as proof of its truth.
 This is a false assertion when it is realized that the authors of the Gospels, who were not eyewitnesses to the life of Jesus, selected passages of the Old Testament to flesh out their concept of the Messiah.
 There were too few biographical details of Jesus in the oral tradition or in the earliest written texts, namely the letters of Paul.
 Gospel authors, especially Mark who wrote the first biography of Jesus and whom Matthew and Luke copied to a large extent, turned to the Old Testament to flesh out the life of Jesus based on their assumptions of what must have happened.